 The Red Guards took up the challenge with zeal.
 By late August, they were rampaging through Beijing and other cities, lining the streets with dazibao, distributing pamphlets, staging rallies and delivering impromptu political speeches.

-For months, the Red Guards sought out, rooted out and destroyed anything associated with China’s imperial history or, occasionally, Western values.
+For months, the pro-Mao movement sought out, rooted out and destroyed anything associated with China’s imperial history or, occasionally, Western values.

 Signs and street names were torn down or renamed.
 Architecture, art, antiques, sculpture and works of literature were all torn apart or burnt, and those who possessed them were arbitrarily punished.